 The retreat and social-isolationist mentality comes from externally focused, man-made definitions of holiness and of the world instead of biblical and internally focused ones.
 The time of hiding from everything which could be a possible temptation (threat to external holiness) is over.
 Instead, we must return to the resilient faith of early Christianity and the best Hebrews.
 We should be armed with the grace that allows us to partake of God’s own nature amid a fallen world.
 We’re making weak citizens and even weaker disciples of our children.
 We love to teach our children maxims instead of training them to be in the world but not of it–how to navigate tough realities, being wise as serpents yet harmless as doves, how to live salt-and-light lives rich in good works, and how to answer everyone with grace and a reason for the hope that is within us.
 It is not enough to know what one believes.
 He must know why he believes it.
 It is never sufficient to say one accepts the Gospel of Christ, he must be able to tell it to others clearly.

-And for goodness’ sake, let’s not be holier than God — afraid of being as real, vivid and true-to-life as he.
+And for goodness’ sake, let’s not be holier than God and His Word—afraid of being as real, vivid and true-to-life as he.